dialecticdreamer: My work (Default)

 [personal profile] ysabetwordsmith

-Today is partly sunny and cool.
+Today is cloudy, cold, and wet.

 I fed the birds.
 I've seen a few sparrows and house finches.